 School Leadership Institute program mentors will work with participants to curate a program suitable to their needs.
 The program will be flexible and allow extra time at each phase based on individual need and personal circumstances.
 This may mean some participants need to spend longer at different phases to reach leadership goals.
 At completion of phase 3, it is anticipated that participants will apply for principal positions through merit selection.

-Participants who are not successful through merit selection will be given nominated transfer status at their substantive level and be placed in the nearest most suitable vacancy.
+After 10 years in the programs participants who are not successful through merit selection will be given nominated transfer status at their substantive level.

 Participants are placed in an above establishment position for all phases of the program, and will be supported at the completion of the program in applying for a principal position.
 Throughout the program, participants will need to meet criteria to progress across the phases.
 These criteria will align for those in executive positions.
 Successful participation in the program equips the participant with the necessary skills and experience to be well-placed to obtain an executive position on merit.

 If your partner or spouse is a qualified teacher, they would be eligible to seek approval to teach in NSW public schools.
 Once approved, they can commence teaching on a casual or temporary basis or apply for permanent teaching positions.
 Visit the JobFeed webpage to view the range of temporary and permanent opportunities available in a range of NSW public schools.